MarcelKempf/GDPR/README.md

 #### Placeholder
 If you have many pages with different plugins active don't forget to include a placeholder for every plugin!
-Otherwise the user get the popup every single time when a new plugin on the page is detected.
+Otherwise, the user will receive the popup every time when a new plugin is detected.

 ```
 <span